open-spaced-repetition/fsrs4anki/docs/tutorial.md

 By default, parameters will be calculated from the review history of all decks using the current preset.
 If you want to alter which cards are used for optimizing the parameters (such as excluding suspended cards), you can adjust the search before calculating the parameters.
 The search works the same way as it does in the Browser.
 For details, see [Searching](https://docs.ankiweb.net/searching.html) in the Anki Manual.

 An option to optimize all presets has been added in Anki 23.12, it's useful if you have a lot of presets.
+Don't forget to click "Save" after changing settings, otherwise, your changes won't be saved.
+Also remember that the settings of subdecks take priority over the settings of the parent deck.

 ![image](https://github.com/open-spaced-repetition/fsrs4anki/assets/83031600/c78c8cc9-91af-493d-aad8-bf8425fabb0e)